 Applicants with consecutive unsuccessful lottery applications have an increased chance of selection.
 Accumulated lottery weights reset to ZERO when an registrant gains entry to the race, or misses a registration year.

-Lottery applicants will be notified by email in early April whether they have won or lost the lottery, and a preliminary 2023 roster will be published by April 10.
+Lottery applicants will be notified via email by April 15 whether they have won or lost the lottery, and a preliminary 2024 roster will be published by April 15.

 The Top 50 Percent Age Group Rule implemented in 2021 was created in part to increase lottery odds and to allow more new racers to gain entry.
 It is also intended to allow those who have lost their spot a better chance of regaining it.

 The lottery odds in 2022 were:

 Women – 43.8 percent (118 selected/269 applicants)